miguel-guerrero/stream_hdl/README.md

 ## Introduction

-This tool provides an alternative to entering pipelined designs
+This tool provides an alternative to entering pipelined designs.
 A design consists of a set of streams.
-Streams are defined between operators
+Streams are defined between operators.

-Each stream carries a set of flags
+Each stream carries a set of flags.

-from upstream/master to downstream/slave
+* from upstream/master to downstream/slave

-flags AFLV
+  * flags AFLV

-A = Abort
+     * A = Abort
-F = First
+     * F = First
-L = Last
+     * L = Last
-V = Valid
+     * V = Valid

-from downstream/slave to upstream/master AB
+* from downstream/slave to upstream/master
+  * AB

-A = Abort
+    * A = Abort
-B = Busy
+    * B = Busy

-each operator handles slave flags and should obey its intent to flow control upstream operators.
+Each operator handles slave flags and should obey its intent to flow control upstream operators.

 First and Last allow the stream to delimit specific segments of data

-type of streams
+## Type of streams

-    input: input stream with provided mflags but no sflags (cannot be flow controlled back)
+   * input: input stream with provided mflags but no sflags (cannot be flow controlled back)
-    output:
+   * output:

-    sin: input stream with master/slave flags
+     * `sin`: input stream with master/slave flags
-    sout: output stream with master/slave flags
+     * `sout`: output stream with master/slave flags

-    hstr: harcoded stream with flags harcoded as AFLV=0111 and AB=00
+     * `hstr`: harcoded stream with flags harcoded as AFLV=0111 and AB=00

 ## Dependencies